Invoices-Manager/Invoices-Manager-API/README.md

 ## v1.0.2.0
 - The API will now be started from the source code and not from the compiled version
+- FIX: The user controller tried to find a hashed token with an unhashed one when logging off

 ## v1.0.1.0
 - JWT are now saved hashed in the database